 Public transport access includes 2 rail stations, 4 bus stops.
 The crime rate in the Yarra LGA is higher than average at 15,436 incidents per 100,000 population.

-From an investment perspective, Burnley offers a gross rental yield of 2.0%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 2.2% (low yield).
 Property prices are above the state median ($1.6M/$875K), placing it in the premium segment.
 The price-to-income ratio of 12.6x is considered stretched.
 House prices have moved +1.1% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.